bucs110fall2024/final-project-skiptracing/README.md

-# Pixel Runners
+# Skiptracing

 ## CS110 Final Project Fall 2024

 ## Team Members:
 Sofie Caballes
-***

 ## Project Description:
-Pixel Runner is a 2D side-scrolling platformer.
-Your objective is to control a pixelated character and avoid enemies like snails and flies.
+Welcome to skiptracing: a 2D side-scrolling platformer.
+Your primary objective is to control a pixelated character, Skippy, and avoid enemies like snails and flies!
+Gross!
 The longer you live, the better your score.
-***
+Can you take Skippy to his greatest heights?

 ## GUI Design

 ### Initial Design